 - Hyperlinks to many other Web sites that address specific aspects of e-learning and technology-enriched course development.

-Participation in an online course like this one is not difficult but it does requires discipline, forethought and the willingness to take the time required.
-Armed with these, successful completion is a matter of taking one step after another, asking questions and sharing in the joy of learning.
-Here are the basics you'll need to get started:
+Participation in an online course like this one is not difficult but it does require discipline, forethought, and the willingness to take the time required.
+Armed with these, successful completion is a matter of taking one step after another, asking questions, and sharing in the joy of learning.
+Here are the basics you’ll need to get started:

 - Ability to work at a detailed level.

-- Eagerness to try some new ways thinking about teaching and learning.
+- Eagerness to try some new ways of thinking about teaching and learning.